Setting Powder Vs. Setting Spray: Which One Is Your Best Bet?

 Illustration: StyleCraze Design Team

-It is important to know the difference between setting spray and setting powder to determine which product is suitable for your skin type.
+When learning how to apply makeup correctly, you cannot leave out setting products that ensure a flawless finish and long-lasting stay of your makeup looks.
+Further, setting products are widely available in spray and powder formulations and it is important to know the difference between them to determine which is suitable for your skin type.
 Setting powder can absorb excess oil, so it is considered ideal for oily or combination skin.
 On the other hand, setting spray is best suited for dry skin due to its ability to hydrate the skin.
 While setting spray can be used anywhere on the face, setting powder is meant for use only on the oily areas on the face that unsettle makeup.
 So, pick the right product based on your skin type and enjoy great results.

 In a nutshell, as is with all beauty products, make sure to consult a makeup specialist to understand the right kind of product for you and your skin type.